KnowPulse-KnowledgeBase/helium-exporter/_episodes/02-how-to-export-rawphenotypic-data-and-germplasm-using-Helium-Data-Exporter.md

 teaching: 10
 exercises: 10
 questions:
-- "How to select an experiment and it's subsequent datails?"
+- "How to select an experiment and it's subsequent datails from Helium Data Exporter?"
-- "How to download both pedigree and categorical data?"
-- "How to load pedigree and catagorical data files into Helium Exporter?"
+- "How to download both pedigree and categorical data from Helium Data Exporter?"

 objectives:
 - "Providing a step by step guide showing users how to download a pedigree file and a categorical file from an experiment of interest from KnowPulse. "
 keypoints:
 - "Login KnowPulse with your user account before downloading any data."
 - "You can only download experimental data from your registered experiment."
-- "You need to always load in the pedigree file first, then the categorical file to overlay the information."
 ---
 ## Select an experiment, germplasm, and trait